KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 19   | `time`      | [`datetime.time`](https://docs.python.org/3.6/library/datetime.html#datetime.time)

-(\*) Unlike other Python types mentioned in the table above, `bytes` instances get converted to a vector type:
+(\*) Unlike other Python types mentioned in the table above, `bytes` instances get converted to a vector type.
 ```python
 >>> K(b'x')
 k(',"x"')
 >>> q.type(_)
 k('10h')
 ```
-There is no scalar character type in Python, so in order to create a `K` character scalar, one will need to use a typed constructor:
+There is no scalar character type in Python, so to create a `K` character scalar, use a typed constructor:
 ```python
 >>> K.char(b'x')
 k('"x"')